ntclark/Common/Readme.md

 successful build.
 If you don't want to have dll hell, register your objects every time you build them.

 If, for example, your corporate environment won't allow you to run as administrator, you'll need to keep in mind that registration makes it easier to ensure you're working with the latest.
+True, it works to simply overwrite the file, *however* don't forget that when you switch Platform or Configuration - you are dealing with a different file.
+In other words, registration may be pointing to the wrong file.

 On the other hand, it is much easier than most people may be aware to skip actual OS supplied COM altogether and simply dynamically load the appropriate '.dlls with LoadLibrary.
 With COM you are by no means required to follow the CoInitialize and CoCreateInstance